 The U.S. Department of State’s Bureau of International Narcotics and Law Enforcement Affairs (INL) works to keep Americans safe at home by countering international crime, illegal drugs, and instability abroad.
 INL helps countries deliver justice and fairness by strengthening their police, courts, and corrections systems.
 These efforts reduce the amount of crime and illegal drugs reaching U.S. shores.

-Although Tanzania has made significant economic and political progress, it continues to face criminal justice and transnational crime challenges.
-Tanzania is vulnerable to terrorism and piracy, as demonstrated by the 1998 terrorist bombing of the U.S. Embassy in Dar Es Salaam and pirate activity in its coastal waters.
-Wildlife trafficking and related criminal activity are also growing concerns.
-Further, Tanzania is located along major heroin and cannabis trafficking routes from Southwest and Southeast Asia.
-Tanzanian institutions have minimal capacity to combat drug trafficking, and corruption reduces that capacity still further.
+Challenges: Although Tanzania has made significant economic and political progress, it continues to face criminal justice and transnational crime challenges.
+Tanzania is vulnerable to terrorism, trafficking of illegal goods including wildlife and drugs, criminal smuggling, and maritime crimes in its coastal waters.
+Further, Tanzania is located along major heroin trafficking routes from Southwest Asia.
+Tanzania’s location, porous borders, and persistent corruption present challenges to drug interdictions.